Office: 232 Bay State Road, Suite 411

 Fall Office Hours:

-Dr. Davidson has presented testimony and prepared policy briefings based on her research for the UN, served on the Executive Board of the American Ethnological Society, and served as a reviewer of research proposals for the Wenner-Gren Foundation.
-She has been the recipient of grants and fellowships from various organizations including the Woodrow Wilson Foundation, the Social Science Research Council, the National Science Foundation, and the Wenner-Gren Foundation.
+Dr. Davidson has also conducted research on the regional dynamics of social fragility through a case study of inter-ethnic conflict across the Guinea-Bissau/Senegal border, and explored the ways in which new international development initiatives directed at agricultural transformation are playing themselves out in the sub-region.
+She has presented testimony and prepared policy briefings based on her research for the UN, served on the Executive Board of the American Ethnological Society, and served as a reviewer of research proposals for the Wenner-Gren Foundation.
+She has been the recipient of grants and fellowships from various organizations including the Woodrow Wilson Foundation, the Social Science Research Council, the National Science Foundation, the Wenner-Gren Foundation, and Boston University’s Center for the Humanities.

 Throughout her career Dr. Davidson has tacked back and forth—and attempted to translate across—academic and practitioner/policy spheres.
-Her current research and teaching interests in political ecology, the anthropology of development, and social and religious transformation emerged both through the empirical context of her fieldwork engagement in West Africa, and as ongoing concerns to connect anthropological scholarship with development thinking and practice.
+Her current research and teaching interests in cultural conceptions of knowledge, anthropological engagements with development, and the work of storytelling emerged both through the empirical context of her fieldwork engagement in West Africa, and as ongoing concerns to connect anthropological scholarship with development thinking and practice.
 Prior to graduate studies in anthropology, Dr. Davidson worked for several years with a range of progressive non-governmental international development organizations in Africa and Latin America on issues such as refugee resettlement, indigenous rights, women’s and rural development, and social entrepreneurship.

 View Dr. Davidson’s CV